Florent Mollet: Schalke 04

 On 8 June 2022, Mollet agreed to join Schalke 04, newly promoted to the Bundesliga, signing a three-year contract.
 The transfer fee paid to Montpellier was a reported €700,000, with an additional €800,000 in potential bonuses.
 He made his debut as a 58th-minute substitute for Alex Král on 31 July in a 5–0 win away to fourth-tier Bremer SV in the first round of the DFB-Pokal, and scored his first goal on 23 October by coming on and equalising in a 2–1 loss at Hertha BSC.

 Nantes

 On 17 January 2023, Mollet signed a two-and-a-half-year contract with Nantes.
 On 22 January 2023 he made his debut with canaries in a penalties away win against ES Thaon in Coupe de France.
 Seven days later, Mollet made his debut in Ligue 1 as a substitute of Ludovic Blas against Clermont Foot.

+Lausanne-Sport

+On 4 October 2025, Mollet joined Swiss Super League club Lausanne-Sport on a short-term contract until the end of the season, with the option to extend.